-Initial risk assessments provide a baseline of the risk present in the work system at the time of measurement.
-The risk reduction process outlined by AMT (2000) follows a hierarchical pattern of interventions based on the relative effectiveness of the intervention, as follows:
+Initial risk assessments provide a baseline of the risk present in work systems at the time of measurement.
+When unacceptable risk levels are identified (through risk assessment) that require mitigation, a risk reduction process should be applied to reduce the risk.

+The risk reduction process outlined by ANSI/AHIA Z10-2005 Occupational Health and Safety Management Systems recommends a hierarchical pattern of controls (interventions) based on the relative effectiveness of the controls, as follows: